harjeetkalsi/reading_companion/README.md

 # 📘 Reading Companion

+See the live demo here: http://3.9.172.10:8501/

 The **Reading Companion** is a tool designed to make research articles, journals, and technical texts easier to understand.
 Whether you're a student, curious learner, or just tired of fake news, this app helps you break through the jargon.

 ## ✨ Features
 - **Simplify Technical Text**: Rewrite academic or technical content into plain English, perfect for readers of all levels.
+Just paste the link of the scientific paper, paste your text or upload the PDF you wish to simplify.
 - **Key Definitions**: Extract and explain important terms and jargon.
 - **Questions & Answers**: Generate follow-up questions and answers to test understanding.
 - **Summaries of Long Texts**: Break down long, hard-to-read documents into digestible parts, then provide a concise overall summary.
+You can download this summary/the chunks as a PDF.

 ## ⚙️ How It Works
 The app is powered by **ChatGPT** but with extra processing steps to ensure accuracy and readability:

 1. **Text Extraction from URLs**
-   Many research papers live behind complex websites.
-ChatGPT alone isn’t always able to open or interpret these links correctly.
+   Many research papers are online and ChatGPT alone isn’t always able to open or interpret these links correctly.
-   That’s why we first **extract the raw text content from the page** (using tools like BeautifulSoup and custom scrapers).
+   That’s why we first **extract the raw text content from the page**.
 This ensures that only the relevant article body is passed forward, without ads, navigation bars, or cookie banners.

 2. **Chunking for Large Documents**
-   ChatGPT has a *context window* — a limit to how many tokens (words + characters) it can process at once.
+   ChatGPT has a *context window* - a limit to how many tokens (words + characters) it can process at once.
    Research papers often exceed this limit, so instead of cutting text off, we **split the document into chunks** at natural sentence boundaries.
 Each chunk is simplified individually.
    Finally, we produce an **overall summary** from the simplified chunks, ensuring that key details aren’t lost.